-Nonetheless, the currents continue to change with the debut of California’s AB5 Bill.
+Nonetheless, the currents continue to change with the debut of California’s AB5 Bill and Prop 22.
 West Coast Trial Lawyers understand the recent changes in the law and know how it will affect you personally.
-For a free consultation, call us today and our personal injury lawyers will be happy to answer any questions about food delivery insurance policies.
+For a free consultation, contact our 24/7 legal team today by calling (213) 927-3700 or filling out our quick contact form.
+Our food delivery accident attorneys will be happy to answer any questions about food delivery insurance policies.

 Previously, many food delivery drivers were hired internally as tipped employees.
 While under the employment umbrella, this offered many drivers several benefits, including vacation time, sick time, health insurance, and unemployment benefits.

 On September 18th, 2019, the California State Senate signed AB5 into law.
-Under AB5, all California independent contractors were now considered employees.
-This means that not only will they now be eligible for employee benefits, but they are protected under the company’s insurance policy.
-Therefore, if you get into an accident with an Uber driver, the company will likely be held liable for the damages rather than the individual.
+Under AB5, all California independent contractors were classified as employees.
+This meant that not only were they eligible for employee benefits, but they were also protected under the company’s insurance policy.
+Therefore, if you got into an accident with an Uber driver, the company would likely have been held liable for the damages rather than the individual.

 $1 million of liability coverage per incident.
 Uber holds a commercial insurance policy with $1 million of coverage per incident.
 Drivers’ liability to third parties is covered from the moment a driver accepts the request to deliver meals or goods to the time the delivery is complete.

 Contingent comprehensive and collision insurance.
 If a delivery partner holds personal comprehensive and collision insurance, this policy covers physical damage that occurs to the vehicle during a trip up to the actual cash value of the vehicle, for any reason, with a $1,000 deductible.